hoangsonww/The-MovieVerse-Database/.github/README.md

 2. `MovieVerse-Frontend`: The [frontend directory](../MovieVerse-Frontend) contains the client-side code, including the user interface, user experience, and client configuration.
 3. `MovieVerse-Mobile`: The [mobile app directory](../MovieVerse-Mobile) contains the mobile application code, built using Apache Cordova, including the mobile user interface, user experience, and mobile client configuration.

 There are also additional directories and files for project configuration, testing, and other utilities.
-The project is built using a variety of technologies, including `.github`, `MovieVerse-Utilities`, `MovieVerse-Config`, `MovieVerse-APIs`, `MovieVerse-Middleware`, `MovieVerse-Design`, `images`, and more.
+The project is built using a variety of technologies, including `.github`, `MovieVerse-Utilities`, `MovieVerse-Config`, `MovieVerse-Middleware`, `MovieVerse-Design`, `images`, and more.
 Each directory serves a specific purpose in the development, deployment, and maintenance of The MovieVerse application.

 ## Deployment